xS91D/HowToVanillaWorld/README.md

 ## Step 4: Open Chunker.app and Configure World Dimensions

-Now, open Chunker.app and select the Minecraft version 1.19.80.
+Now, open [Chunker](https://chunker.app/) and select the Minecraft version 1.19.80.
 In case you need to handle Nether or End Worlds, go to Advanced Mode.

 In Advanced Mode, navigate to Dimensions and configure the worlds as "Overworld."
 This step ensures that both PocketMine (PM) and Minecraft recognize the world correctly and do not attempt to generate a new Overworld.